-Table B-2: Example aM! sequence OM !
+Table C-2: Example aM! sequence OM!
 The data logger makes a request to sensor 0 to start a measurement.
 00352 <cr><lf></lf></cr> Sensor 0 immediately indicates that it will return two values within the next 35 seconds.
 0 <cr><lf></lf></cr> Within 35 seconds, sensor 0 indicates that it has completed the measurement by sending a service request to the data logger.
-0D0 !
+0D0!
 The data logger immediately issues the first D command to collect data from the sensor.
 0+.859+3.54 <cr><lf></lf></cr> The sensor immediately responds with the sensor address and the two values.

-B.1.7 Start concurrent measurement commands (aC!)
+C.2.7 Start concurrent measurement commands (aC!)

 A concurrent measurement (aC!) command follows the same pattern as the aM! command with the exception that it does not require the data logger to pause its operation, and other SDI-12 sensors may take measurements at the same time.
 The sensor will not issue a service request to notify the data logger that the measurement is complete.
-The data logger will issue the aD0!command during the next scan after the measurement time reported by the sensor has expired.
+The data logger will issue the aD0! command during the next scan after the measurement time reported by the sensor has expired.
 To use this command, the scan interval should be 10 seconds or less.
-The response to each command has the form attn < CR > < LF >, where nn = the number of values to be returned when one or more subsequent D commands are issued.
+The response to each command has the form atttn < CR > < LF >, where a =the sensor address ttt = time, in seconds, until the measurement data is available nn = the number of values to be returned when one or more subsequent D commands are issued.